RosaleeKnight/study-notes/cybersecurity-terminology.md

 Security Awareness Training: A training program aimed at heightening security awareness within an organization.

+SOAR (Security Orchestrated, Automation and Response): A stack of compatible software programs that organizations use to collect data about security threats from across the network and respond to low level security events without human assistance.

 VPN (Virtual Private Network): An encrypted connection over the internet from a device to a network.

 ## General